Overhauled Summer 2020

 The better Sahara maps are reviewed below.
 Only a couple are really useful to desert travellers; others maps may be more easily found and will offer a good background or modern overlay, while some other Sahara maps are of limited value to an actual desert traveller as opposed to someone pinning on a classroom wall for a project.

 For a vehicle-based Sahara journey, choose one large-scale Sahara map covering the whole area you plan to visit (left) and then add one- or half-million scale maps for all the areas you plan to cover on pistes.
 In rare instances these can be backed up by a selection of 1:200,000 maps for areas of special interest, or for trekking.
 As a rule, the country maps described below are less useful for travel in the Sahara, but help give the big picture.

 The maps below are reviewed specifically in regard to their utility as navigational aids for independent desert travellers, less so for conventional fly-in tourists most of who will have little need of maps.
 Each of the 70-odd GPS routes detailed in my Sahara guidebook (left, long out of print) included a recommendation to one of the maps below.
 Factors I consider useful in a Sahara paper map are:

 - Up to date information – certainly in new editions (a common failing)

 - Accurate and consistent hierarchy of roads and pistes (a common failing)

-- Clear depiction of relief (some achieve this better than others)
+- Clear depiction of relief (some better than others)

 - An idea of the surface terrain like dunes (very useful but often overlooked)